core-wg/comi/draft-ietf-core-comi.md

 {: #archit title='Abstract CoMI architecture' artwork-align="left"}

  {{archit}} is a high-level representation of the main elements of the CoMI management architecture.
-The different numbered components of {{archit}} are discussed according to component number.
+The different numbered components of {{archit}} are discussed according to the component number.

 (1) YANG specification: